-- 9. Under existing New Hampshire statutes, the Bonds and the interest thereon and the income therefrom are exempt from taxation imposed by the State, except for transfer, inheritance and estate taxes. - 10.
-We have examined a photocopy of executed Bond No. BR-1 and, in our opinion, the form of such Bond and its execution are regular and proper.
+- 9. The Bonds are qualified tax-exempt obligations within the meaning of Section 265(b)(3) of the Code. - 10.
+Under existing New Hampshire statutes, the Bonds and the interest thereon and the income therefrom are exempt from taxation imposed by the State, except for transfer, inheritance and estate taxes. - 11.
+We have examined a photocopy of executed Bond No. CR-1 and, in our opinion, the form of such Bond and its execution are regular and proper.